lnfernux/lnfernux.github.io/_posts/2022-09-21-AzureLighthouse-101.md

 ## How do you set up Azure Lighthouse?

-As mentioned earlier, Azure Lighthouse requires two tenants; the managing tenant and the managed tenant, but a part from that all that is required is a template, or an **offer**.
+As mentioned earlier, Azure Lighthouse requires two tenants; the managing tenant and the managed tenant, but apart from that all that is required is a template, or an **offer**.
 The offer is defined by the MSSP and is either published to the Azure marketplace or sent directly to the customer as an ARM-template:

 ![https://azure.microsoft.com/nb-no/blog/how-azure-lighthouse-enables-management-at-scale-for-service-providers/](https://azurecomcdn.azureedge.net/mediahandler/acomblog/media/Default/blog/53b4d61f-745d-4471-89e8-014b0b479471.png)